llaniewski/simple_field_tests/README.md

 constantly.
 - `test01` - the field is initialized using zonal settings, and moved with `phi = phi(-1,1)`
 - `test02` - the field is initialized using node type, and moved with `phi = phi(-1,1)`
-- `test03` - the field is initialized using zonal settings, and moved with `phi = phi(-1,1)`, but has a unsymmetric access pattern.
+- `test03` - the field is initialized using zonal settings, and moved with `phi = phi(-1,1)`, but has an asymmetric access pattern.
 - `test04` - the field is initialized using zonal settings, and moved with a density (accessor) `phi`.
-Also has a assymetric access pattern.
+Also has an asymmetric access pattern.

 ## Usage